-Throughout the duration of bulk earthworks, an updated Stream 21 Monitoring Report (in general accordance with Appendix B (P9 Stream Monitoring) of the Adaptive Management Plan referenced in Condition 1) must be prepared on an annual basis, and once earthworks are completed within the catchment area of Stream 21.
+Throughout the duration of bulk earthworks, an updated Stream 21 Monitoring Report must be prepared on an annual basis, and once earthworks are completed within the catchment area of Stream 21.
 (Note: The original stream monitoring report refers to Stream P9, which has been renamed to Stream 21).
-Annual monitoring must be undertaken in October each year during earthworks phase to monitor the stability of the stream channel, both vertical and horizontal, for the first five years and until the banks are fully vegetated.
+Annual monitoring must be undertaken in October each year during earthworks phase.
 The updated monitoring report and results must be provided to Auckland Council by 1 December of each year of earthworks.